Henning Scheich: Life and career

 Two neighboring Eigenmannia perform the Jamming avoidance response.
 When a fish with an electric discharge of 400 Hz encounters another fish with the same discharge frequency, one fish shifts its frequency upward and the other shifts its frequency downward.

-After finishing school at the Geschwister-Scholl-Gymnasium in Düsseldorf, Scheich studied medicine and philosophy at the University of Cologne (1961–63), at Munich (1963–64 and 1965–66) and Montpellier, France (1964–65).
-He concluded his medicine studies with the State examination at the University of Munich in 1966.
+After finishing school at the Geschwister-Scholl-Gymnasium in Düsseldorf, Scheich studied medicine and philosophy at the University of Cologne from 1961 to 1963, at LMU Munich from 1963 to 1964 and from 1965 to 1966, and at the University of Montpellier, France, from 1964 to 1965.
+He concluded his medicine studies with the State examination at LMU Munich in 1966.

-From 1967 to 1969 Scheich worked as a PhD student on the human electroencephalogram (EEG) at the Max Planck Institute for Psychiatry Munich in the department run by Otto Detlev Creutzfeldt.
+From 1967 to 1969, Scheich worked as a PhD student on the human electroencephalogram (EEG) at the Max Planck Institute for Psychiatry Munich in the department run by Otto Detlev Creutzfeldt.
 He completed his PhD degree with highest praise (summa cum laude) in 1969.
 While working on his PhD, he published a series of scientific works on the physiology of the visual system of cats.

-From 1969 to 1972 Scheich served as post-doctoral student under Theodore H. Bullock at the University of California in San Diego, USA.
+From 1969 to 1972, Scheich served as post-doctoral student under Theodore H. Bullock at the University of California, San Diego, USA.
 Here he participated in the research on the Jamming avoidance response, a characteristic of Behavioral communication among electric fish and on its neurophysiological foundations.
-From 1972 to 1974 Scheich led a research group at the Max Planck Institute for Biophysical Chemistry, Göttingen, on the subject of acoustic communication.
+From 1972 to 1974, Scheich led a research group at the Max Planck Institute for Biophysical Chemistry, Göttingen, on the subject of acoustic communication.

 In 1974, Scheich accepted a professorship for zoology and neurobiology at the Technische Universität Darmstadt.
-Between 1977 and 1985 he undertook field research trips to the Amazon basin, central Africa and Thailand, where he studied electric fish and the Behavioral communication of birds, that led to the discovery of Ultrasonic hearing.
-Scheich was guest professor at the Ponce Health Sciences University in Puerto Rico and joint the Australian National University Canberra, for a research period, during which time he discovered the electric sensory organ of the platypus.
+Between 1977 and 1985, he undertook field research trips to the Amazon basin, Central Africa and Thailand, where he studied electric fish and the Behavioral communication of birds, that led to the discovery of Ultrasonic hearing.
+Scheich was guest professor at the Ponce Health Sciences University in Puerto Rico and joined the Australian National University in Canberra, for a research period, during which time he discovered the electric sensory organ of the platypus.